William Jay Schieffelin: Marriage and family

-Margaret Schieffelin & Louise, Bayard & Elliot, four of their nine children in 1910.

-Schieffelin house on 5 East 66th Street in Manhattan, east of Fifth Avenue.
-The building is owned by the Lotos Club since 1947.

-The Schieffelin family sailing around 1910.
-Maria Louise Shepard Schieffelin, William Jay Schieffelin, and their children.
+The Schieffelin family sailing c.
+1910.

-"Pa & Ma and the Nine.
-1923."
-Maria Louise Shepard Schieffelin, William Jay Schieffelin, and their nine children.
-1923.
-Tranquility Farm on Schieffelin Point Peninsula, Maine.

 William Jay Schieffelin married Maria Louise Shepard, eldest daughter of Margaret Louisa Vanderbilt Shepard and Elliott Fitch Shepard, in 1891.
 The wedding of Maria Louise and William was a highly social event and reflected the splendor of the Gilded Age.
 The wedding took place at the Fifth Avenue Presbyterian Church and in the grand picture gallery of William Vanderbilt’s double villa at Fifth Avenue.

 The couple had nine children: William Jay, Margaret Louisa, Mary Jay, John Jay, Louise, Bayard, Elliott, Barbara, and Henry.

 The Schieffelin family lived at 5 East 66th Street in Manhattan (the building has been owned by the Lotos Club since 1947) and moved to 620 Park Avenue in 1925.
 They also owned an estate in Bar Harbor and on the Schieffelin Point peninsula in Maine called Tranquility Farm.